 Attention all green thumbs!
-The Tandana Foundation is sponsoring a Gardening Volunteer Vacationin the beautiful Andean highlands outside the city of Otavalo, Ecuador from October 17th to the 24th.
+Join us a Gardening Volunteer Vacation in the beautiful Andean highlands outside the city of Otavalo, Ecuador.

-Gardening activities that the volunteers may enjoy include working at the tree nursery in the community of Achupallas, planting trees in a local community alongside community members, and working with schoolchildren in their school garden and classrooms.
+Gardening activities that the volunteers may enjoy include working at the tree nursery in the community of Achupallas, planting trees in a local community alongside community members, and working with schoolchildren in their school garden.
 The volunteers will also have an opportunity to tour horticultural sites and learn about native plants and gardening techniques in the region.

 After days filled with gardening and exploring, everyone will relax and socialize together at a comfortable inn in Otavalo.

 Cost: $1,350 double occupancy, $150 additional for single occupancy.
 The trip fee covers all the basic expenses (food, lodging, transportation, activities) from when you land at the Quito airport until we drop you off there.
 (We provide one airport pickup on the first evening, and one bus back to the airport, on the last night.
 If your plans require different pickups or drop-offs, you will need to cover those on your own).
 Airfare is not included, and you'll want to bring extra money for personal expenses.

 Arrive in the evening and settle in.
 We provide one bus to pick up the group from the airport and bring you to Otavalo.

 Have orientation and visit the world-famous Otavalo market.

 Work at the tree nursery most of the day, and then visit Cuicocha volcanic lake.

 Do a plant-related activity with school children and help them work in their school garden.
 In the afternoon, visit a master weaver.